sheldonucr/ee260_lab/lab1/README.md

 * A testbench for your inverter design as seen in Fig 18.

-* A trensient analysis waveform as seen in Fig. 28.
+* A transient analysis waveform as seen in Fig. 28.

 * A DC Sweep analysis waveform as seen in Fig 29.